-In January 1930, 400 cities representing 20 million inhabitants in 43 states began participating in the UCR Program.
+In January 1930, 400 cities representing 20 million inhabitants in 43 states began participating in the UCR Program, then administered by the IACP.
 That same year, Congress enacted Title 28, Section 534, of the United States Code authorizing the Attorney General to gather crime information.
-The Attorney General, in turn, designated the FBI to serve as the national clearinghouse for the crime data collected.
-Every year since, data based on uniform classifications and procedures for reporting offenses and arrests have been obtained from the nation's law enforcement agencies.
+The Attorney General, in turn, designated the FBI to serve as the national clearinghouse for the crime data collected beginning in September 1930.
+Since that time, the FBI has obtained data based on uniform classifications and procedures for reporting offenses and arrests from the nation's law enforcement agencies.